Anatomiclab/GastroFLOW/README.md

 Script Outputs:

-report_pos_.csv: A .csv file containing the WSIs predicted as positive (CA) by the GCNet model.
+report_pos_.csv: A .csv file containing the cases' WSIs predicted as positive (CA) by the GCNet model.

-requireTile_.csv: A .csv file containing the WSIs predicted as negative (non-CA) by the GCNet model.
+requireTile_.csv: A .csv file containing the cases' WSIs predicted as negative (non-CA) by the GCNet model.

-After generating the predicted results, it
-To assess percentage of skipped non-carcinoam cases using different machine learning models, `(Machine Learning Algorithm).csv: A .csv` can generate triage list using Microscoft Excel by sorting predicted label (CA and non-CA), and predicted malignancy prediction score.

-please refer to the "Post-Processing" section to evaluate model performance.
+Those list contains the case ID, malignancy prediction scores computed from 11 MLP networks ensembled as GCNet, the case WSIs' prediction **("positive" indicates CA, while "negative" indicate non-CA)**, and the mean malignancy scores of 11 MLP networks ensembled as GCNet.

+By following these steps, you will be able to generate cross-validation result using GCNet.
+To evaluate the cross-validation performance of GCNet, please refer to the "Post-Processing" section.

 ## External Validation of GCNet and GastroFLOW